How to become a social worker in California: A guide for aspiring practitioners

 - Professional relationships, values and ethics

 To help you get a sense of what you’ll need to know, take a look at a sample question provided by the examination board.
-After passing both exams, your background check, and paying your fees, you can apply for your license.
-Once you’re attain the LCSW designation, you are ready to launch your career as a social worker.
+After passing both exams, your background check and paying your fees, you can apply for your California social work license.
+Once you attain the LCSW designation, you are ready to launch your career as a social worker.

 5. Decide where you want to work

 Master’s-qualified social workers are in high demand.
-We used real-time job analysis software to examine more than 10,000 social work job postings from the last year — 64 percent of those listings required a master’s degree.*
+We used real-time job analysis software to examine more than 12,000 California social work job postings from the last year and found that 73 percent of those listings required a minimum of a master’s degree.*